ThomasMertes/seed7/src/read_me.txt

                        and the exponent is negative.

   CHECK_INT_DIV_BY_ZERO: Instruct the Seed7 to C compiler to
-                         generate C code which checks all integer divisions (div, rem, mdiv and mod) for division by zero.
+                         generate C code, which checks all integer divisions (div, rem, mdiv and mod) for division by zero.
 The generated C code should, when executed, raise the